Find Affordable College Courses

 Read full report on Aerospace & Aeronautical Engineering at Duke University

-You’ll be in good company if you decide to attend University of Virginia - Main Campus.
-It ranked #2 on our 2023 Best Aeronautical Engineering Schools in the Southeast Region list.
+You’ll join some of the best and brightest minds around you if you attend University of Virginia - Main Campus.
+The school came in at #2 on this year’s Best Aeronautical Engineering Schools in the Southeast Region list.
 University of Virginia is a very large public school located in the small suburb of Charlottesville.

 Aerospace Engineering majors at University of Virginia take out an average of $15,000 in student loans while working on their egree.